 Deputy Public Defender at Columbia County, Arkansas

-Caren Harp serves as Deputy Public Defender in Columbia County, Arkansas, offering legal representation to clients in the public defense system.
+Caren Harp serves as the Deputy Public Defender in Columbia County, Arkansas, offering legal representation to individuals facing criminal charges.

 Dr. Miguel A. Cardona

 Dr. Miguel A. Cardona served as the 12th U.S. Secretary of Education, focusing on reopening and reimagining schools, overhauling higher education accountability, and improving access and affordability to higher education.
-Prior to this, he was a teacher, award-winning school principal, district leader, and Commissioner of Education for Connecticut.
+Prior to this role, he was the Commissioner of Education for Connecticut and has extensive experience as a teacher, school principal, and district leader.

 Drew Shover